petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/key-vault-linux.md

   az vm extension set -n "KeyVaultForLinux" --publisher Microsoft.Azure.KeyVault --resource-group "${resourceGroup}" --vm-name "${vmName}" –settings .\akvvm.json –version 3.0
 ```

 * If the VM has certificates downloaded by previous version, deleting VM extension doesn't delete the downloaded certificates.
-After installing newer version, the existing certificates aren't modified.
+After installing the newer version, the existing certificates aren't modified.
 You would need to delete the certificate files or roll-over the certificate to get the PEM file with full-chain on the VM.

 ## Extension schema

-The following JSON shows the schema for the Key Vault VM extension.
-The extension doesn't require protected settings - all its settings are considered information without security impact.
-The extension requires a list of monitored secrets, polling frequency, and the destination certificate store.
+The following JSON provides the schema for the Key Vault VM extension.
+All settings are specified as plain (unprotected) settings, as none are considered sensitive.
+To configure the extension, you must specify a list of certificates to monitor, how often to poll for updates, and the destination path for storing certificates.
 Specifically:

 ```json
     {